A relationship may not complete you, but you can definitely complete the cells in Excel with AutoFill.

 Wrapping Up

-The AutoFill can ease your Excel experience by completing the cells quickly.
-But, it can be problematic when it fails to work accurately.
+The AutoFill can ease your Excel experience by filling the cells quickly.
+But when the option fails to work, it can be troublesome.

 Cheers!